The 9th International Workshop on Climate Informatics was held in Paris, France, October 2-4, 2019.

 Location and Venue

-Amphi Jean Jaurès, École Normale Supérieure, 25 Rue d'Ulm, Paris, France
+Amphi Jean Jaurès, École Normale Supérieure, 24, rue Lhomond, Paris, France

 The former premises of the Cinémathèque de Paris are now the ENS multifunctional cinema room, called salle Jean Jaurès, which often hosts major cultural and scientific events.

-Workshop chairs: Jakob Runge (German Aerospace Center, Jena) and Julien Brajard (Sorbonne Université, Paris)
+Workshop chairs: Jakob Runge (German Aerospace Center, Jena) and Julien Brajard (Nansen Center, Bergen and Sorbonne Université, Paris)